fobordo/election-analysis/README.md

       county_name = row[1]
   ```

-  * In the `candidate_name = row[2]` expression, the number "2" should be changed to the index of the appropriate column in the election results file that contians the candidate names.
+  * In the `candidate_name = row[2]` expression, the number `2` should be changed to the index of the appropriate column in the election results file that contains the candidate names.
-  * In the `county_name = row[1]` expression, the number "1" should be changed to the index of the appropriate column in the election results file that contians the county names.
+  * In the `county_name = row[1]` expression, the number `1` should be changed to the index of the appropriate column in the election results file that contains the county names.

 The rest of the script may remain the same to return the same election analysis data as those that were returned from this project.